-Serpentinites form by hydrothermal alteration of ultramafic rocks from the oceanic lithosphere, and are commonly found in and around mid-ocean ridges, transform faults, obducted ophiolites, and in the subducting slabs and the overriding mantle wedge within subduction zones.
-As such, they play a major role in controlling lithospheric strength (e.g., Escartín et al. [1997]; Hyndman and Peacock [2003]), rheological behaviour (e.g., Hilairet et al. [2007]; Amiguet et al. [2012]; Hirauchi and Katayama [2013]; Auzende et al. [2015]), frictional properties (e.g., Reinen et al. [1994]; Moore et al. [1997]), and mechanical anisotropy (e.g., Padrón-Navarta et al. [2012]) in subduction zones.
-Reviews of the occurence and tectonic significance of serpentinites in subduction zones were recently presented by Reynard [2013] and Guillot et al. [2015].
-Among the serpentine group of hydrous phyllosilicates (13% water in weight), formed of three polytypes - lizardite, antigorite, and chrysotile, by decreasing order of abundance - antigorite is the mineral stable over the largest depth range [Ulmer and Trommsdorff, 1995; Reynard, 2013].
-Antigorite has an elongated and "corrugated" crystallographic structure due to the regular inversion of parallel tetrahedral and tri-octahedral sheets that regularly alternate in their ordering.
-These sheets define antigorite's basal plane [Otten, 1993; Wicks and O'Hanley, 1988], and confer to antigorite a strong anisotropy.
-For an extended summary of the physical properties of antigorite, see Reynard [2013].
+Serpentinites form by hydrothermal alteration of ultramafic rocks from the oceanic lithosphere and are commonly found in and around mid-ocean ridges, transform faults, obducted ophiolites, and in the subducting slabs and the overriding mantle wedge within subduction zones.
+As such, they play a major role in controlling lithospheric strength (e.g., Escartín et al., 1997; Hyndman & Peacock, 2003), rheological behavior (e.g., Amiguet et al., 2012; Auzende et al., 2015; Hilairet et al., 2007; Hirauchi & Katayama, 2013), frictional properties (e.g., Moore et al., 1997; Reinen et al., 1994), and mechanical anisotropy (e.g., Padrón-Navarta et al., 2012) in subduction zones.
+Reviews of the occurrence and tectonic significance of serpentinites in subduction zones were recently presented by Reynard (2013) and Guillot et al. (2015).
+Among the serpentine group of hydrous phyllosilicates (13% water in weight), formed of three polytypes-lizardite, antigorite, and chrysotile, by decreasing order of abundance-antigorite is the mineral stable over the largest depth range (Reynard, 2013; Ulmer & Trommsdorff, 1995).
+Antigorite has an elongated and "corrugated" crystallographic structure due to the regular inversion of tetrahedral sheets that regularly alternate in their ordering.
+These sheets define antigorite's basal plane (Otten, 1993; Wicks & O'Hanley, 1988) and confer to antigorite a strong anisotropy.
+For an extended summary of the physical properties of antigorite, see Reynard (2013).

-Triaxial deformation experiments demonstrate that antigorite serpentinites are brittle in a variety of hydrostatic pressure and temperature conditions at conventional laboratory strain rates (10-3- 10^{-5} s-1).
-At room temperature, the transition from localised to more distributed deformation is observed around 300-350 MPa confining pressure [Raleigh and Paterson, 1968; Murrell and Ismail, 1976; Escartín et al., 1997].
-These studies also demonstrate that lizardite, chrysotile and assemblages of serpentine minerals are much weaker than antigorite.
-Brittle behaviour is also observed in antigorite above these pressures when temperature is increased, associated with the "dehydration-embrittlement" phenomenon [Raleigh and Paterson, 1968; Jung and Green, 2004].
-However, recent deformation experiments show that brittle behaviour is also widely observed across the antigorite stability field even at elevated pressures and temperatures [Chernak and Hirth, 2010; Proctor and Hirth, 2016; Gasc et al., 2017].
+Triaxial deformation experiments demonstrate that antigorite serpentinites are brittle in a variety of hydrostatic pressure and temperature conditions at conventional laboratory strain rates $(10^{-3} - 10^{-5} \text{ s}^1)$ .
+At room temperature, the transition from localized to more distributed deformation is observed around 300-350 MPa confining pressure (Escartín et al., 1997; Murrell & Ismail, 1976; Raleigh & Paterson, 1965).
+These studies also demonstrate that lizardite, chrysotile, and assemblages of serpentine minerals are much weaker than antigorite.
+Brittle behavior is also observed in antigorite above these pressures when temperature is increased, associated with the "dehydration-embrittlement" phenomenon (Jung & Green, 2004; Raleigh & Paterson, 1965).
+However, recent deformation experiments show that brittle behavior is also widely observed across the antigorite stability field even at elevated pressures and temperatures (Chernak & Hirth, 2010; Gasc et al., 2017; Proctor & Hirth, 2016).